*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 My mom, the inspiration for this blog, used to have a Christmas Cookie Exchange with her girlfriends every December.
 I’ve always wanted to host one and this was the year!
 I know I just had a baby, but really, having a Cookie Exchange party was just about the simplest party I’ve ever hosted.
 My cute neighbor gets the credit, too.
 We both needed a girls night out and this was a perfect excuse to get together with friends and party after our kiddos were asleep.

-- Attach a cookie cutter or spatula to your cookie party invitation.
+- Attach a cookie cutter, spatula, or holiday hot pad to your cookie party invitation.

 - Use an online invitation service like Evite or Paperless Post to send out your invites.

 No matter what type of invitation you choose, be sure to get the word out at least a few weeks before your party date.
 You can send a “Save The Date” text and then a real invitation when it gets closer to the party date.

 The holidays season fills up fast, so the sooner you can invite your friends, the better chances to have a good turnout.

 2) USE EASY-TO-CLEAN DECORATIONS

 Use a basic patterned or holiday wrapping paper to cover your island, kitchen counter, or table with.
 When it comes time to clean up, all you have to do is roll up the paper with all those cookie crumbs and toss.
 Easy peasy!

 When your guests arrive, have them fill out a cookie label.
 Some cookies don’t need an explanation, but some are hard to tell what they are just from looking at them.
 So make sure everyone says what type of cookie they brought.

 Your cookie labels can be simple like these ones: (just a folded index card with a circle-punched paper taped to it).